YourongYe/AWS/AWS Certified Developer Associate Exam/key_concepts.md

 - You get billed for all the provisioned capacity
 - You can increase the capacity of the drive over time
 - (size in GBs, and IOPS) in/out
+## Delete on Termination attribute
+- Controls the EBS behaviour when an EC2 instance terminates
+- By default, the root EBS volume is deleted (attribute enabled)
+- By default, any other attached EBS volume is not deleted (attribute disabled)